The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The changes impact telecommunication services which typically mean transmission or carriage services of airtime and telephony related data.
 The reverse charge applies to telecommunications services which enable speech communication instantly or with only a negligible delay between the transmission and the receipt of signal or the transmission of images, information, sounds or writing of any nature when given in connection with these services.

-According to HMRC guidance, the following supplies are covered by the new rules (this list is not exhaustive):
+According to HMRC guidance, the following supplies are covered by the reverse charge (this list is not exhaustive):

 airtime ― mobile telephony usage, including roaming agreements